 In figure 4 settlers C and D have joined the embryonic community and the overall product increases accordingly.
 It is reasonable to assume that the settlers will choose what they see as the best sites, which may be described as ‘prime sites’.
 At this stage it should be noted that the production on each site is equal; the original production level, common to all sites, becomes a useful reference datum to maintain through the subsequent diagrams.

 Each new settler is naturally attracted to join the existing community and with each addition the co-operative surplus increases with greater efficiency through more specialisation.
 In this simple community the distribution of the surplus product would be shared equally for equal work done; as yet there are no taxes.
+Neither is there any need for money, for after all how could it be spent?
 The level of this co-operative production rises with each new member of the community but is still the same for all sites, which are of equal productivity.
 At this stage the growing community is still characterised by equality; of work done, production achieved, distribution of benefits and values of the respective sites.